 - "Cancel": the right hand button cancels the connection.

-Now everything is working, let's review the functionality available inside the App Manager, starting with the Apps panel.
-From here, you can import an existing app to push onto your device and debug:
+Now that everything is working, let's review the functionality available inside the App Manager, starting with the Apps panel.
+From here, you can import an existing app to push onto your device, for testing and debugging:

-- To install a local app, click on the plus next to the "Add Packaged App" label and use the resulting file chooser dialog to select the directory your app is contained inside.
+- To install a locally stored app, click on the plus next to the "Add Packaged App" label and use the resulting file chooser dialog to select the directory your app is contained inside.